-Venture capitalists tapped Love to be CEO of Global Blood Therapeutics, which developed one of two new treatments in 20 years for sickle cell disease because he would be so passionate.
+Venture capitalists tapped Love to be CEO of Global Blood Therapeutics because of his passion for providing care.
+The company developed one of two new treatments in 20 years for sickle cell disease. because he would be so passionate.

 “It’s going to be personal for Ted,” Love recalls them saying.

-On Thursday, Love spoke at the virtual annual conference of the pharmaceutical trade group Bio on the importance of diversity in clinical trials and COVID-19’s disproportionate impact on underrepresented populations.
-He sees parallels in the growing support for changes in policing policies and the growing interest in health care disparities.
+On Thursday, Love spoke at the virtual annual conference of the pharmaceutical trade group Bio.
+The topic was the importance of diversity in clinical trials and COVID-19’s disproportionate impact on underrepresented populations.
+He sees parallels in the growing support for changes in policing policies, and the growing interest in health care disparities.